irlgabriel/reddit-clone/README.md

 #### - Think of a better way to manage state for subscribed users.
 When users login/logout the state is not changed

+#### - Do not show create post/reddit when user is not logged in.
+Also do not show JOIN/LEAVE subreddit options